HTTPArchive/almanac.httparchive.org/src/content/en/2025/ecommerce.md

 - INP is generally strong on desktop across most major platforms, suggesting that modern JS stacks and browser improvements are helping responsiveness.
 - LCP is the biggest differentiator-platforms that ship fast themes and tightly controlled app ecosystems tend to score better.
 - WooCommerce has scale, but not automatic speed: its CWV pass rates lag behind SaaS-heavy ecosystems, which is consistent with its infinite customization nature.

-### Year-over-year movement

-Looking at the largest platforms from 2024 → 2025, most ecosystems improved their "good" Core Web Vitals share, but the magnitude differs:

-- Wix eCommerce sees the biggest jump (≈ 16% on mobile and 19% on desktop).
-- Shopify also improves materially (≈ 8% mobile; 6% desktop).
-- WooCommerce improves more modestly (≈ 5% mobile; 4% desktop).

-This is the tradeoff you should expect: platforms that centralize more of the stack can deliver performance improvements to millions of stores at once.
-Platforms that decentralize responsibility (themes, plugins, hosting, agencies) tend to improve more slowly because the bottleneck is coordination.

 ## Lighthouse